nyangweso-rodgers/programming-with-javascript/README.md

 2. SpiderMonkey - in Mozilla Firefox
 3. there are other codenames like "Trident" and "Chakra" for different versions of Internet Explorer, "ChakraCore" for Microsoft Edge, "Nitro" and "SquirellFish" for Safari, e.t.c.,

+__JavaScript__ is a lightweight, interpreted programming language with object-oriented capabilities that allows you to build interactivity into otherwise static HTML pages.

+# Difference between Java and Javascript
+__Java__ is an __OOP programming__.
+It creates applications that run in a _virtual machine_ or _browser_. __JavaScript__ is an __OOP scripting language__.
+The code is run on browser only.

+# Features of JavaScript
+* it is a lightweight, interpreted programming language
+* it is designed for creating network-centric applications
+* it is complementary to and integrated with Java
+* it is open and cross-platform scripting language
 # How do Engines work?
 Engines are complicated but the basics are easy:
 1. the engine (embeded if it's a browser) reads ('parses') the script
 2. then it converts ('compiles') the scripts to the machine language
 3. and then the machine code runs pretty fast.

+The __engine__ applies optimizations at each step of the process. it even watches the compiled scripts as it runs, analyzes the data that flows through it, and applies optimizations to the machine code based on that knowledge. when it's done, scripts run quite fast.

 # What CAN in browser JavaScript do?
 Modern __JS__ is a 'safe' programming language. it does not provide low-level access to memory or CPU, because it was initially created for browsers which do not require it. __JS__ capabilities greatly depend on the environment it's running in.
 For example, __Node.js__ supports functions that allow __JS__ to read/write arbitrary files , perform network requests e.t.c., __in-browser JS__ can do anything related to webpage manipulation, interaction with the user, and the webserver.